Pulling together like a team of huskies, here are the folk behind MadDogSki.

 Wendy started falling over with plastic skis tied onto her tiny ski boots when she was three years old in Australia.
 She now falls over with telemark skis or a snowboard attached in the French Alps.
 She spent five seasons as a ski bum in Meribel before moving to La Clusaz in 2006.
 When she’s not hugging trees accidentally in fresh powder, she’s writing or travelling to other ski resorts to in the hope that a tree-free perfect powder run awaits her.
-You can also find her talking about life in France as seen by a outsider on her blog www.lefrancophoney.com
+You can also find her talking about life in France as seen by an outsider on her blog www.lefrancophoney.com or learn more about her professional writing skills at www.wendyhollands.com

-Vanessa has worked in the ski industry for 19 years.
-She is a freelance Travel and Outdoor PR working over a range of clients both in the UK and in Europe.
-Vanessa has travelled extensively throughout the Alps and North America and spent a season, 1996-7 living, skiing and travelling in and around Banff in Alberta, Canada.
-She has three young children and loves seeing them zipping about the mountains.
-This winter, Vanessa is looking forward to skiing with her family in Arc 1950, taking advantage of the week kids have off school before Santa comes.
-Later in the season she will return to the Pyrenees and before that, revisit Murren for the 74th Inferno (attempted last season).
-Her fitness challenges continue with another leg of the South West Coastal Path planned for early May ‘17, as well as a marathon walk the week after.
-The 2016-17 ski season is her warm up!
+Vanessa has worked in the ski industry for 20 years.
+She is a freelance Travel and Outdoor PR working over a range of clients in the UK and Europe.
+Vanessa has travelled extensively throughout the Alps, Pyrenees, Dolomites and North America and spent a season, 1996-7 living, skiing and travelling in and around Banff in Alberta, Canada.
+This winter, Vanessa is looking forward to spending her first ski trip of the season in December in Les Menuires.